Merry Christmas to you, and your family, from ours.

 Here it is, Christmas Eve, and I hope you are enjoying a quiet happy time with your family and friends.
 I wish you all the best for a great New Year as well!

 As for me, I am again at work on the Rhapsody of the Seas.
 Right this minute, I am on watch and we are pretty much smack dab in the middle of the Gulf of Mexico, on our way to Costa Maya in Mexico for Boxing Day.
 We are running an extended 10 day cruise to accommodate Christmas Day and New Year day in one cruise.

-It’s quiet in the Control Room, we are doing a slow steam, and I am looking at a picture of Julie and Oliver that I place on the Control Room Christmas tree.
+It's quiet in the Control Room, we are doing a slow steam, and I am looking at a picture of wife and our son that I place on the Control Room Christmas tree.
 I have some Bing Crosby caroling on the computer sound system and I just finished having a big plate of shrimp and fish, a Christmas Eve specialty from Croatia.
 It was cooked by one of my fellow Second Engineer in the Electrical Workshop.
 After watch, I will join the rest of the engine room team in the Main Engine Workshop, which they have elaborately decorated, and the Filipinos are cooking some specialties from home in the Welding Bay.

 We have a full ship and there will be caroling in the Atrium tonight, followed by Midnight Mass in the Melodies Theater.
 As you can see, most of us cannot be with the ones we love, but we do what we can here, to enjoy our time and keep some normalcy while at sea.

 Enjoy your time together as a family, it is such an important thing in life, most sailors are reminded of that everyday, but especially in this season.
 Christmas is, after all the celebration of the birth of Christ, but also of a family.
 So from mine, to yours, Merry Christmas, and all my best wishes for a great, satisfying New Year.

 - Martin "